danwar77/M3M3s/docs/sticker_assets_setup.md

-# Setting Up Sticker Assets for MemeMarvel App
+# Setting Up Sticker Assets for M3M3s App

 This guide explains how to add a predefined list of sticker images to your Flutter project for use in the meme editor.